-Sales coaching has to focus on improving sales reps’ ability to hold an overarching conversation which blends skills and knowledge, features and overcoming objections.
+Sales training has to focus on improving sales reps’ ability to hold an overarching conversation which blends skills and knowledge, features and overcoming objections.
 In order to make a real difference to sales numbers, you need to improve the conversation.

 Bryan and Ariel agree on the importance of practice.
 Bryan drew on his experience as an NFL referee, saying “The best players take the most practice reps.
 They push the rookies aside and the veterans take the reps because the veterans know how important it is to practice.”

 Sales teams need to create a practice culture, where people embrace practice.
 Bryan pointed out that every professional athlete, musician, or artist spends far more time practicing than they do on the real performance or game, but “in selling, we don’t practice the conversation.
 We don’t practice the art.
 And it’s less than optimal, to say the least.”

 Some of their suggestions for creating a practice culture included: